Lie groups of controlled characters of combinatorial Hopf algebras: Foundations: Weighted function spaces

-\begin{setup}[Weighted $\ell^1$-spaces induced by growth families] Given a graded index set $\IndwAbs$ and a growth family $\left( \Gr{k} \right)_{k\in\N}$.
+\begin{setup}[Weighted $\ell^1$-spaces induced by growth families] Let $\IndwAbs$ be a graded index set and $\left(\Gr{k} \right)_{k\in\N}$ a growth family.
 We interpret the elements of the growth family as weights and define a weighted norm on $\K^{(\Ind)}$ as follows

 The completion with respect to this norm is the Banach space